SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/TheBasics.md

 Because the initializer might fail, it returns an *optional* `Int`, rather than an `Int`.
-An optional `Int` is written as `Int?`, not `Int`.
-The question mark indicates that the value it contains is optional, meaning that it might contain *some* `Int` value, or it might contain *no value at all*.
+An optional `Int` is written as `Int?`, with a question mark to indicate that the value it contains is optional, meaning that it might contain *some* `Int` value, or it might contain *no value at all*.
 It can't contain anything else, such as a `Bool` value or a `String` value;